tmenguy/ha-solcast-solar/README.md

 A potential desire is to combine the forecast data for multiple sites common to a Solcast account, enabling visualisation of individual account detailed data in an Apex chart.

-This code is an example of how to do so by using template sensors, which sum all pv50 forecast intevals to give a daily account total, plus build a detailedForecast attribute of all combined interval data to use in a visualisation.
+This code is an example of how to do so by using template sensors, which sum all pv50 forecast intervals to give a daily account total, plus build a detailedForecast attribute of all combined interval data to use in a visualisation.

 **Reveal code**
 <details><summary><i>Click here</i></summary>